tdeekens/colloq/readme.md

 Outward facing GraphQL API aggregating data from all behind services.

 In development runs on [:3000](http://localhost:3000).
-The GrapiQL route is only available under development [:3000/graphiql](http://localhost:3000/graphiql)
+The GraphiQL route is only available under development [:3000/graphiql](http://localhost:3000/graphiql)

 The GraphQL schema is modularised into [`/types`](graphql/types) and [`/resolvers`](graphql/resolvers) to keep it not too bloated.